What do you do when you have a successful SaaS company with 15 team members, serving 250,000 customers around the world?

 Part of the podcast shares a charming anecdote: as they were having their office in Madrid decorated, Wences’ wife asked him why he was investing in the office when only 3-4 people at a time were using it.
 He gave it some thought and decided to ditch the office altogether, and MarketGoo became a fully remote company.

 Before this moment, Marketgoo was ‘remote-first,’ embracing team members in multiple locations.
 However, this shift to fully remote not only enabled some cost savings but forced them to invest more into this fully remote culture.
-Marketgoo embraced Slack, and OfficeVibe’s tool Leo (Slack-based), which helps them take care of measuring employee satisfaction, motivation, and engagement.
+Marketgoo embraced Slack, and OfficeVibe’s Slack-based tool, which helps them take care of employee satisfaction, motivation, and measuring engagement.
 Based on Leo’s confidential reports, they can identify a few recurring sentiments which they then address in person during company retreats.
 In the podcast, Garcia explains how the retreats have revolutionized his company and how employees connect.

 Once a strong culture has been built, it doesn’t maintain itself without continually cultivating and building upon the positive elements of the team.
 Hiring for the right culture fit is essential, as is deliberately investing in connection.